-The Delaware City refinery is located on a 5,000-acre site on the Delaware River, with the ability to accept crude by rail or waterborne cargoes.
-Delaware City possesses an extensive distribution network of pipelines, barges and tankers, truck and rail for the distribution of its refined products.
+The refinery is located on a 5,000-acre site on the Delaware River, with the ability to accept crude by rail or waterborne cargoes.
+It possesses an extensive distribution network of pipelines, barges and tankers, truck and rail for the distribution of its refined products.

-The Paulsboro refinery has a throughput capacity of 180,000 bpd and a Nelson complexity rating of 13.2.
 The Paulsboro refinery is located on approximately 950 acres on the Delaware River in Paulsboro, New Jersey, just south of Philadelphia and approximately 30 miles North of the Delaware City refinery.
-The Paulsboro and Delaware City refineries are the only two operating petroleum refineries on the East Coast with coking capacity.

 The Toledo petroleum refinery is located on a 282-acre site near Toledo, Ohio, 60 miles south of Detroit.
 Major units at the Toledo refinery include an FCC unit, a hydrocracker, an alkylation unit and an UDEX unit.
 Crude is delivered to, and finished products are exported from, the Toledo refinery primarily through a network of pipelines.